Web operations

 Web operations (WebOps) is a domain of expertise within IT systems management that involves the deployment, operation, maintenance, tuning, and repair of web-based applications and systems.
 WebOps is also increasingly acknowledged as crucial to the success of digital marketing teams, and shows up as part of the MarTech (marketing technology) ecosystem.

-Historically, operations was seen as a late phase of the Waterfall model development process.
+Historically, operations were seen as a late phase of the Waterfall model development process.
 After engineering had built a software product, and QA had verified it as correct, it would be handed to a support staff to operate the working software.
 Such a view assumed that software was mostly immutable in production and that usage would be mostly stable.
-Increasingly, "a web application involves many specialists, but it takes people in web ops to ensure that everything works together throughout an application's lifetime."
+Increasingly, "a web application involves many specialists, but it takes people in web ops to ensure that everything works together throughout an application's lifetime".
 The role is gaining respect as a distinct specialty among developers and managers, and is considered by many to be a subset of the larger DevOps movement.

 With the rise of web technologies since mid-1995, specialists have emerged that understand the complexities of running a web application.
 Earlier examples of IT operations teams exist, such as the Network Operations Center (NOC) and the Database Administration (DBA) function.